Dolman Law Group Represents Survivors of Sexual Abuse at Youth Reform Schools and Boarding Schools

 Seeking Compensation Can Be Complicated For Survivors of Child Abuse

-Many families are understandably outraged and motivated to take legal action after learning about their child’s abuse at the hands of a youth reform school or boarding school.
-In addition to criminal charges, individuals who were abused while under the care of a youth reform institution or boarding school may be able to pursue compensation for damages in civil court through a personal injury claim.
+Many families are understandably outraged and motivated to take legal action after learning about their child’s school sex abuse at the hands of a youth reform school or boarding school.
+In addition to criminal charges, sexual abuse victims and those who have suffered sexual abuse while under the care of a youth reform institution or boarding school may be able to pursue compensation for damages in civil court through a personal injury claim.
+Survivors and their loved one can seek justice and pursue justice by taking legal action against responsible parties.

 Beyond the legal barriers survivors face, the prospect of reliving their experiences with abusive reform schools or boarding schools can be a deterrent, especially when there is no guarantee of a favorable outcome.
 Psychological trauma can be challenging to navigate in the privacy of a therapist’s office, let alone in front of a team of lawyers looking to undermine your claim.
+Abuse may be committed not only by staff but also by other students, including older students preying on younger or vulnerable peers.
 If you plan on pursuing a claim, consider hiring your own advocate.

 We understand that for many survivors, recovering compensation is about more than financial reimbursement for damages, and we will work relentlessly to negotiate a just settlement for your reform or boarding school claim that is tailored to accommodate your goals.
 As our former clients will tell you, our award-winning personal injury attorneys are capable negotiators who will champion your claim with not just experience but empathy as well.